Every decision deserves to be well-formed before it is well-executed.

 We document the reasoning, articulate the recommended direction, and outline a practical decision path your team can execute in your operational reality.

-You receive a structured Decision Package that captures the reasoning, defined success criteria, named constraints, key definitions, and the recommended path forward.
-It is written to be shared with stakeholders and used as a practical guide for action.
+Written to be shared with stakeholders and used as a practical guide for action.